DeepthiSRao/myFlix-client/README.md

 # myFlix-client [![Netlify Status](https://api.netlify.com/api/v1/badges/c620301c-15de-48db-a787-c14c3896f93f/deploy-status)](https://app.netlify.com/sites/myflix-react-app/deploys)
 MyFlix is a client side application built using ReactJS for its existing server-side code.
 MyFlix app is a responsive app that displays a list of movies for registered users.
-Users are allowed to view the movie details, favorite movies and serach by title.
+Users are allowed to view the movie details, favorite movies and search by title.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).